Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 }
 // This fruit does exist in the array

-// we can use also ternary here index != -1
+// we can also use ternary operator here index != -1
   ? console.log('This fruit does exist in the array') : console.log('This fruit does not exist in the array')